remarkeyable/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

 # 100-Days-of-Code-The-Complete-Python-Pro-Bootcamp
-~ Decided to accept this challenge to improve my programmming skills ~
+~ Hi!
+I'm Ryn, I am committed to completing the 100 days of code Python challenge.
+I hereby pledge to code and practice Python programming for 100 days or more.
+~

 <h2>Beginner 🌱</h2>